mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 section on features](../image-configuration/features) for more information.

+#### MENDER_GRUB_STORAGE_DEVICE

+The storage device, as referred to by GRUB (e.g. `hd1`).
+This variable can be used in cases where the Linux kernel and GRUB refer to the same device with different names.
+See [The bootloader and the Linux kernel do not agree about the indexes of storage devices](../../troubleshooting/yocto-project-build#the-bootloader-and-the-linux-kernel-do-not-agree-about-the-index) for more information.

 #### MENDER_IMAGE_BOOTLOADER_BOOTSECTOR_OFFSET

 Together with `MENDER_IMAGE_BOOTLOADER_FILE`, this sets the offset where the bootloader should be placed, counting from the start of the storage medium.
 The offset is specified in units of 512-byte sectors.
 Obviously this needs to be non-zero, or the partition table itself would be overwritten.